-Savanna with Acacia xanthophloea (background) and parched grass cover (Zonobiome II) in Serengeti National Park, Tanzania, at the beginning of the summer rainy season (Photo: Breckle)
+Savannah with Acacia xanthophloea (background) and parched grass cover (Zonobiome II) in Serengeti National Park, Tanzania, at the beginning of the summer rainy season (photo: Breckle)

 1 General

 Tropical zonobiome II, characterized by a 12-month thermal growing season, is frost-free like ZB I in the lowlands, but already exhibits a noticeable annual variation in temperature.
 Heavy cenital rains fall during the warm, mostly perhumid season, and the cooler season is arid.
-The hygric climate of ZB II is characterized by a pronounced hygric seasonality with a rainy and a dry season, whereby the length of the hygric growing season, i.e. the number of humid and arid months, determines the hygric character of the respective savanna landscape.
-Accordingly, ZB II can be divided into semihumid (7-9 humid months) rainfed moist forests and moist savannas, semiarid (4-6 humid months) rainfed dry forests and dry savannas, and arid (1-3 humid months) rainfed thorn forests and thorn savannas (► Fig. D-52).
+The hygric climate of ZB II is characterized by a pronounced hygric seasonality with a rainy and a dry season, whereby the length of the hygric growing season, i.e. the number of humid and arid months, determines the hygric character of the respective savannah landscape.
+Accordingly, ZB II can be divided into semihumid (7-9 humid months) rainfed moist forests and moist savannahs, semiarid (4-6 humid months) rainfed dry forests and dry savannahs, and arid (1-3 humid months) rainfed thorn forests and thorn savannahs (► Fig. D-52).

 In the Americas, this zonobiome climatically occupies a large area south of the Amazon basin, plus smaller areas as far north as above the 20th parallel in Central America and partly extrazonal in Venezuela.
 In Africa, ZB II covers vast areas on both sides of the equator.
 South of the equator, on the plateau of the Zambezi, sometimes severe frost damage is observed in cold years, limiting the spread of ZB II to the south.
 The cold plateau around Johannesburg is already predominantly a grassland.
-In Asia, India and SE Asia are the main areas of distribution, whereas in Australia it is restricted to the northern part (► Fig. C-22 to ► Fig. C-27).
+In Asia, the main areas of distribution are India and SE Asia , whereas in Australia it is restricted to the northern part (► Fig. C-22 to ► Fig. C-27).
 Corresponding to the humido-arid climate of ZB II on the flat areas are the zonal soils.
 These store so much water during the rainy season that they do not dry out completely during the drought season.
 This is a prerequisite for the growth of the zonal deciduous forests, which, although they greatly reduce transpiration losses by shedding their leaves during the drought season, must also absorb a certain amount of water from the soil during the drought season.
-For even the leafless twigs and branches still lose so much water that the quantities of water stored in the trunk are not sufficient for the whole drought period.
+Even the leafless twigs and branches still lose so much water that the quantities of water stored in the trunk are not sufficient for the whole drought period.

 2 Climate, soils and zonal vegetation

-A special feature of ZB II is that the zonal open forest vegetation is absent in many places and replaced by the savanna vegetation type.
+A special feature of ZB II is that the zonal open forest vegetation is absent in many places and replaced by the savannah vegetation type.
 The causes for this are of various kinds.
-However, a particularly important one is the presence of impermeable dams (laterite crusts and others) in the soil at various depths.
+However, a particularly important one is the presence of impermeable layers (laterite crusts and others) in the soil at various depths.
 Their presence is well known, but their exceptionally wide distribution was first demonstrated by Tinley (1982) on a 200 km profile by very accurate soil profile surveys in East Africa.
 He established the location of accumulation layers with pits 7 m deep.
 These impermeable crusts alter the water balance of the soil to such an extent that the formation of zonal forest vegetation is prevented (◘ Fig. E-1).

-◘ Fig. E-1 Vegetation as a function of the position of the accumulation layer.
+◘ Fig. E-1 Vegetation as a function of the position of the impermeable layer.
 Signatures ► Fig. E-1a.
-Further explanations on ► page 194 f. and in the individual legends (modified after Tinley from Walter & Breckle 2004).
+Further explanations on ► page xxxxf. and in the individual legends (modified after Tinley from Walter & Breckle 2004).